JohannesRol/dwdopendata/README.md

 terms of use: https://www.dwd.de/copyright

 ###Project status
-V00.01: there is a bit
+V0.90: there is a bit

 ###todo
-* develop the wind method
+* refactor the wind method